French workers occupy plant as Arcelor decides fate

-FLORANGE, France (Reuters) - Workers occupied the site of two idle ArcelorMittal ISPA.AS steel furnaces in northeastern France on Monday as management and unions met in Paris to decide the fate of a plant that has become a symbol of the country’s industrial decline.
+FLORANGE, France, Oct 1 (Reuters) - Workers occupied the site of two idle ArcelorMittal steel furnaces in northeastern France on Monday as management and unions met in Paris to decide the fate of a plant that has become a symbol of the country’s industrial decline.

 Some 40 workers blocked access to management offices at the steel mill in Florange, in France’s traditional industrial heartland of Lorraine, where two blast furnaces have been out of operation since last year due to lack of demand.